truzo/tomango-2018/site/content/strategy.md

 This is what we make happen.

-Yes, we create beautiful, hard-working [brands](/creates/brand/) that position you in your marketplace.
+Yes, we create beautiful, hard-working [brands](/creates/brand/) that position you properly in your marketplace.
 Yes, we build astonishing [websites](/creates/web/) and web apps that turn more of your visitors into customers.
 And yes, we deliver [digital marketing](/creates/digital-marketing/) strategies that attract lots of the right people.

 But a lot of people say they do that.

-What **we** do is get you from here to your dream scenario as quickly as possible.
+What **we** do is get you from here to where you want to get to - as quickly as possible.

-We consider what you want to do, what you’ve got going for you, and what’s in your way.
-We look at what needs to be done to get the biggest return on your investment.
+We look at what you want to do, what you’ve got going for you, and what’s in your way.
+We figure out what needs to be done to get the biggest return on your investment.

 If we just took your order as if you were picking from a menu in a restaurant, frankly we wouldn’t be doing our job properly.